The Honorable Sue Wolfgang

 The responsibilities of the Clerk of the City include the following:

-Maintaining and updating the City’s LaserFiche™ web link which provides primary public access to records of Carmel’s Boards, Commission and Departments.
+- Maintains and updates the city’s LaserFiche™ web link which provides primary public access to records of Carmel’s Boards, Commission and Departments;

 There are several employees within the department that are Public Notaries who are available to the public at no charge.

-Laserfiche is a searchable database of public records maintained by the Clerk Treasurer's office.
+LaserFiche™ is a searchable database of public records maintained by the Clerk of the City's office.
 It is available to any citizen who is interested in researching any transaction, ordinance or other legal document involving the city, dating back as far as the 1890's.
 Every new document is scanned and uploaded upon execution.
-Laserfiche was implemented in 2000.
+LaserFiche™ was implemented in 2000.
 It is not a perfect system.
 If it is overloaded, browsers will receive cryptic error messages and should try again later.
 Due to the enormous volume of information, it also takes a while to get the hang of where to look for documents and it is helpful to have a docket number when searching for ordinances and a parcel number when searching for real estate information.